newhuo-tech/hk-docs_rm/source/index.html.md

 The API Key can bind maximum 20 IP addresses (either host IP or network IP), we strongly suggest you bind IP address for security purpose.
 The API Key without IP binding will be expired after 90 days.
 </aside>
 <aside class="warning">
-<red><b>Warning</b></red>: These two keys are important to your account safety, please don't share <b>both</b> of them together to anyone else (including any product or person from Huobi).
+<red><b>Warning</b></red>: These two keys are important to your account safety, please don't share <b>both</b> of them together to anyone else (including any product or person from New Huo).
 If you find your API Key is disposed, please remove it immediately.
 </aside>